ppeble/emissary-ingress.dev/content/en/docs/3.10/howtos/istio.md

 <Alert severity="warning">
-  The following example uses the `istio-injection` label to arrange for auto-injection in the `$productNamespace$` Namespace below.
+  The following example uses the `istio-injection` label to arrange for auto-injection in the `emissary` Namespace below.
 You can manage sidecar injection by hand if you wish; what is <b>critical</b> is that every service that participates in the Istio mesh have the Istio sidecar.
 </Alert>